 You sometimes hear people talk about their high school garage band.
 Well, The A.G's was our high school driveway band.
 While the garage band is a distinctly suburban phenomenon, we neighbor-free teenagers of rural America (southeastern New Hampshire, in our case) had an even better place, free of exhaust fumes, oil spills and cat boxes, to rock out.
-So it was designated drummer Kjell Youngren s driveway in agriculturally-minded Lee, NH that was chosen as the site of the first ever rehearsal of the Amateur Gynecologists back in September of 1985.
+So it was designated drummer Kjell Youngren s driveway in agriculturally-minded Lee, NH that was chosen as the site of the first ever rehearsal of the A.G's back in September of 1985.
 Present at that historic meeting of the perverted minds: Jon and Thatch on guitar and bass; host Kjell pounding an odd conglomeration of snare drum, cymbal, and plastic buckets; vocalist Bryan Mussulman, who got the job after never having gotten around to learning the bass the previous summer; and second and third guitarists Tom Carter and Eliot Shepard.
-We wrote our first song, "Taking A Shit," that day, but it was to be our last session in the driveway: Kjell and his buckets were quickly replaced by the more skilled Mike Jedicke, and Tom and Eliot, neither of whom could quite get the hang of barre chords, were dismissed as well.
+We wrote our first song, "Taking A Shit," that day, but it was to be our last session in the driveway: Kjell and his buckets were quickly replaced by ringer Mike Jedicke, and Tom and Eliot, neither of whom harbored lasting enthusiasm for the hardcore punk musical approach, drifted out as well.
 Thatch's basement became our new home.

 The following summer (we're in 1987 now), Bryan and I came home for vacation, we wrote a bunch of new songs, practiced, and at the end of the summer, we went to a local recording studio where we recorded the 14-song demo that eventually became our first two 7"s.
 You'll hear 13 of those songs at the start of the This Earth Sucks CD, and if you notice that a few screw-ups were left on the recording, there's a good reason for it.
 The engineer, Dan Cormier, who ran the studio out of a couple of extra rooms in his parents' house, had a lot of homework to do that night, so he wanted to get the session over with as soon as possible.
 Therefore, we were discouraged from doing any re-takes, though, as you can hear on the recording, we could have benefitted from a few.
 Overdubs were kept to a minimum as well, so although this was a recording done on an 8-track deck, most of the songs were actually recorded on just 5 tracks.
 Still, in my opinion, this was the best recording we ever did.
 One incident from that session sticks out in my mind: while Bryan was recording the vocals to our magnum opus "Taking A Shit", the extraordinarily laconic Cormier laid his head on the console, silently paralyzed by laughter.